oracle/node-oracledb/doc/api.md

 Any rows beyond the `maxRows` limit are not returned.

+To improve database efficiency, SQL queries should use a row limiting clause like [OFFSET / FETCH](#pagingdata) or equivalent.
+The `maxRows` property can be used to stop badly coded queries from returning unexpectedly large numbers of rows.

+For queries expected to return a small number of rows, reduce `maxRows` or [`fetchArraySize`](#propexecfetcharraysize) to reduce internal memory overhead by node-oracledb.
+The lesser of the two values is used for the internal buffer size calculation.

+Note a future version of node-oracle may change the default `maxRows` value to be unlimited.
+If you are using the current default `maxRows` value to truncate the result set to 100 rows, you should explicitly set `maxRows` to 100 in your application.

 #### <a name="resultsethandling"></a> 9.1.2 Working with Result Sets

-When the number of query rows is relatively big, or can't be predicted, it is recommended to use a [ResultSet](#resultsetclass) with callbacks, as described in this section, or via the ResultSet stream wrapper, as described [later](#streamingresults).
-This prevents query results being unexpectedly truncated by the [`maxRows`](#propdbmaxrows) limit and removes the need to over-size `maxRows` to avoid such truncation.
+When the number of query rows is relatively big, or can't be predicted, it is recommended to use a [ResultSet](#resultsetclass) with callbacks, as described in this section, or via query streaming, as described [later](#streamingresults).
+This prevents query results being unexpectedly truncated by the [`maxRows`](#propdbmaxrows) limit.
 Otherwise, for queries that return a known small number of rows, non-ResultSet queries may have less overhead.

 A ResultSet is created when the `execute()` option property [`resultSet`](#executeoptions) is *true*.
-ResultSet rows can be fetched using [`getRow()`](#getrow) or [`getRows()`](#getrows) on the `execute()` callback function's `result.resultSet` parameter property.
+ResultSet rows can be fetched using [`getRow()`](#getrow) or [`getRows()`](#getrows) on the `execute()` callback function's `result.resultSet` property.

 For ResultSets, the [`maxRows`](#propdbmaxrows) limit is ignored.
 All rows can be fetched.